 Whether this is part of your official job title or just how you've personally chosen to describe yourself, it's really not helping your CV at all.
 Both humans and applicant tracking systems look for job titles aligned with the vacancy, so using a more common job title will highlight your suitability better.
-Don't leave the recruiter guessing what you do.
+Don't leave the recruiter guessing at what you do.
 If you're a Business Development Manager applying for a Business Development Manager role, then describe yourself as a Business Development Manager ‒ not a BusDev Guru.
 You'll improve your search rating and sound more professional.

-None of these details prove your suitability for the job, and in fact, most are covered by anti-discrimination legislation meaning that they should be ignored anyway.
+None of these details prove your suitability for the job and, in fact, most are covered by anti-discrimination legislation meaning that they should be ignored anyway.
 Don't forget that if you're uploading your CV online, excessive personal details can also present a security risk.
 Cut your mailing address down to your town and postcode only, give your mobile number and a sensible email address, and add only your LinkedIn URL and link to an online portfolio, if applicable for your field.
-Wouldn't it be more beneficial to use the space available to tell the reader about a recent work-related success rather than the fact that you're divorced with two stroppy teenagers?
+Wouldn't it be more beneficial to use the space available to tell the reader about a recent work-related success, rather than the fact that you're divorced with two stroppy teenagers?

-Prime offenders: football, socialising, films
+Prime offenders: football, socialising, watching films

 Most of the population enjoys these hobbies.
 How do your interests set you apart from other candidates or prove how well you can do the job?
 If they don't, there's absolutely no need to include a personal interests section.
 Unless your hobbies relate to your work, you're better off using this space for something more impactful.